Reactive-Network/documentation/docs/docs/subscriptions.md

 ## Overview

-This section covers the subscription system in Reactive Contracts within the Reactive Network.
-It explains how to configure subscriptions in the contract's constructor using the `subscribe()` method, handle dynamic subscriptions via callbacks, and use filtering criteria such as chain ID, contract address, and topics.
+This section explains how to configure and manage subscriptions in Reactive Smart Contracts within the Reactive Network.
+It covers the basics of setting up subscriptions in the contract's constructor, handling dynamic subscriptions through callbacks, and applying filtering criteria like chain ID, contract address, and event topics.

 ## Subscription Basics

-Reactive contract's subscriptions are configured by calling the `subscribe()` method of the Reactive Network's system contract.
-This either happens in the `constructor()` or alternatively in a callback (see [Dynamic Subscriptions](./subscriptions.md#dynamic-subscriptions)).
-The reactive contract must adeptly handle reverts due to deployments on both the Reactive Network and their deployer's private ReactVM where the system contract is not present.
+In Reactive Smart Contracts, subscriptions are established by invoking the `subscribe()` method of the Reactive Network's system contract.
+This method is typically called in the contract's `constructor()` or dynamically via a callback (see [Dynamic Subscriptions](./subscriptions.md#dynamic-subscriptions)).

+Since deployments occur both on the Reactive Network and in the deployer's private ReactVM, where the system contract is unavailable, the reactive contract must handle potential reverts.

 ```solidity
 bool private vm;